jiaqili3/AmphionVALLEv2/egs/tts/valle_v2/README.md

 We have tested our training script on LibriTTS and LibriTTS-R.
 You could download LibriTTS-R at [this link](https://www.openslr.org/141/) and LibriTTS at [this link](https://www.openslr.org/60).
+The "train-clean-360" split is currently used by our configuration.
 You can test dataset.py by run `python -m models.tts.valle_v2.libritts_dataset`.

 For your reference, our unzipped dataset files has a file structure like this: